intcyoacreator/intcyoacreator.github.io/README.md

     * Like Choices within Choices
     * Perhaps limit this to prevent arbitrary nesting
 - [ ] Custom Pop-ups / Alerts
+    - [ ] Two types of alerts:
+        - [ ] Alerts, these fully replace the screen.
+They use `v-alert`.
+        - [ ] Notifications, these are tiny little messages that pop up temporarily.
+They use `v-snackbar` with the `timeout` property.
+    - [ ] Alert the user (briefly and non-obtrusively) whenever a selected option no longer has the requirements.
+This will not be a dialog but a `v-snackbar`
+    - [ ] Allow certain alerts to be triggered
+        - [ ] Can either be a one-off alert triggered when an event happens (such as when a Row has its requirements or when a choice is pressed) or Choices could have a function where it triggers a preset alert, or it could trigger an alert that is changeable
+    - [ ] Allow variables to be used inside of alerts
 - [x] Inline Markdown formatting
     - [ ] Option in Settings to turn use Markdown or HTML
         * Markdown on by default (with a rich text editor)